AMU-Final-Project-Team/ET-Sign-Language-Translator-ML/README.md

-# Ethiopian Sign Language to Amharic text Translator (ML)
+# Ethiopian Sign Language to Amharic text Translator (LSTM neural network)

 This repository contains a project for developing a translator system that converts Ethiopian Sign Language gestures into Amharic text.
 The system is built using Long Short-Term Memory (LSTM) neural networks implemented in TensorFlow and Keras.
 The project also includes sample data for training and testing the model, as well as pre-trained models in both .h5 and .tflite formats.